-In a rising interest rate cycle, a variable interest rate home loan could soon become unaffordable if you are on a tight budget.
-That makes a fixed rate home loan worth considering.
-While it is challenging to predict what interest rates will do next, a fixed rate loan does give you the security of knowing how much you will need to pay each month.
-Rates are fixed for a certain period, usually from one to five years.
-Thereafter you can decide whether to shift to a variable rate home loan or to continue on a fixed-rate basis.
+As we go through the interest rate cycle increases, a variable interest rate home loan could become less affordable by people on a tight budget.
+With that in mind, some customers may contemplate to take up a fixed rate home loan.
+Although it is tough to determine the next direction of interest rates, a fixed-rate loan allows you to have the security of knowing how much you will be paying per month over the fixed-rate term.
+The interest rates are fixed for a specified period, which usually lasts from a year to five years.
+After that period, you can decide to either change to a variable rate home loan or continue with another fixed-rate loan.

-When should you Time to take out a fixed rate home loan?
+When should you take out a fixed rate home loan?

-⦁ Monthly repayments remain the same for the period of the fixed term
+- Monthly loan repayments stay the same for the agreed fixed period

 Standard Variable Home Loans:

-⦁ You may have to take up a Package with a monthly fee
+- It may be necessary to take up a package with a monthly fee

 Credit Impaired/Non-Conforming Home Loan: